arti-cat/mcp-property-server/NEXT_SESSION_PROMPT.md

 ## Success Criteria

 ✅ Server accessible via ngrok public URL
-✅ ChatGPT Chat Mode can use all 5 tools (3 existing + search + fetch)
+✅ ChatGPT Chat Mode can use all 3 tools
-✅ ChatGPT Deep Research can search and fetch properties ✅ Read-only tools skip confirmation prompts
+✅ Read-only tools skip confirmation prompts
-✅ Citations work properly in Deep Research
-✅ Tests updated for new tools
+✅ Can query properties naturally in conversation
-✅ Documentation updated
+✅ Documentation updated with ChatGPT setup

 ## Files to Modify

-- `server.py` - Add search/fetch tools, add annotations
+- `server.py` - Add `readOnlyHint` annotations to existing tools
-- `tools.py` - Implement search/fetch logic
-- `test_server.py` - Add tests for new tools
-- `README.md` - Add ChatGPT setup instructions
+- `README.md` - Add ChatGPT Chat Mode setup instructions
 - `NOTES.md` - Document ChatGPT integration learnings

+## Optional: Add Deep Research Later

+If you want Deep Research mode later, you'll need to add:
+- `search(query: str) -> dict` - Returns `{"ids": [...]}`
+- `fetch(id: str) -> dict` - Returns full property record

+But for Chat Mode, our existing tools are perfect!

 ## Key Reminder

 **Check the official ChatGPT MCP documentation first!** Requirements may have changed since this prompt was written.
 The official docs are the source of truth.

-## Questions to Answer
+## Questions to Consider

-1. How should we parse natural language queries in `search`?
-2. What format works best for `fetch` results?
+1. Should we add authentication for the public ngrok URL?
+2. Do we want to add rate limiting?
-3. Should we keep the existing tools or only use search/fetch?
+3. Should we log tool usage for analytics?
-4. How to handle authentication if needed?
-5. What's the best way to structure property data for citations?
+4. Any other tools we want to add for ChatGPT?

 ## Start the Session With

-"I want to extend the Property MCP Server to work with ChatGPT.
+"I want to connect the Property MCP Server to ChatGPT Chat Mode.
 I have NEXT_SESSION_PROMPT.md with the plan.
-Let's start by checking the official ChatGPT MCP documentation to verify requirements, then implement the search and fetch tools for Deep Research mode."
+Let's start by checking the official ChatGPT MCP documentation to verify requirements, then add readOnlyHint annotations to our existing tools and deploy with ngrok."